 He then relinquished his legal career to become a professional painter.

-Hunt had first exhibited in 1900, at the Alpine Club Galleries, and had held his first major show a year later, alongside E Home Bruce at the Ryder Gallery.
+Hunt had first exhibited in London in 1900, at the Alpine Club Galleries, and had held his first major show a year later, alongside E Home Bruce at the Ryder Gallery.
 From the first, he established himself as an atmospheric painter of mountains, especially of the Alps and Dolomites.
 However, he was soon accepted as a master of a great variety of topographies, for he exhibited the products of his wide travels frequently and extensively.
-Favourite destinations included the West Country, the West Coast of Scotland, the Rhone Valley, Northern Italy, Rome and Taormina.
-From 1911, until his death, Hunt lived at Mallord House in Chelsea, especially designed for him by Sir Ralph Knott to include a large studio on the ground floor.
-During the summer months he and his family retreated to the farm estate of Foxworthy, on the edge of Dartmoor.
+Favourite destinations included the West Country, the West Coast of Scotland, the Rhône Valley, Northern Italy, Rome and Taormina.

-Hunt showed work regularly at the Royal Academy (from 1912), the Royal Society of British Artists (from 1914) and the Royal Society of Painters in Water-Colours (from 1918).
-He was elected a member of the RBA in 1914, an associate of the RWS in 1919, and a full member six years later.
+Hunt showed work regularly at the Royal Academy of Arts (from 1912), the Royal Society of British Artists (from 1914) and the Royal Society of Painters in Water-Colours (from 1918).
+He was elected a member of the Royal Society of British Artists in 1914, an associate of the RWS in 1919, and a full member six years later.
 He acted as the Vice-President of the RWS for a three-year period from 1930.
 His many substantial solo shows included six at the Fine Art Society (1919-34) and one at Colnaghi’s (1945).
-Following his death, he was the subject of a large memorial show at the Royal Society of Painters in Water-Colours.
+Following his death on 5 August 1965, he was the subject of a large memorial show at the Royal Society of Painters in Water-Colours.

 Chris Beetles has done much to revive interest in the work of Cecil Arthur Hunt.
 He mounted a large scale retrospective exhibition in 1996 at his London gallery, on the exact site of the artist’s first substantial show in 1901.
 The retrospective was accompanied by a definitive catalogue.